jgautney/CS261-Data-Structures-Handbook/tuple.md

 # Operations

-An array supports the following operations:
+A tuple supports the following operations:

 * Indexing: searches a tuple to see if a value or string is present in the tuple and returns the index if it is.
 This is O(1) because the tuple is immutable after creation.
 * Slicing: Allows accesing a range of of items in a tuple.
 This is also O(1) for the same reason as indexing.